 In modern coops, my hens are laying in nesting boxes that are elevated off the ground (where chicks might be injured if they fell) and/or shared with other hens.
 When a hen goes broody in a shared nest, they may steal eggs, get confused about which eggs they’ve been sitting on, let other hens sit on their eggs (which can leave eggs at irregular temperatures and/or break your mama-hen of her broodiness if another chicken chases her from a thieved nest.)
 Moving your broody hen may be necessary to keep chicks or eggs safe- but moving a disgruntled mama hen isn’t easy!

 Move her With Eggs or Without?

 If she’s already been sitting on eggs, you can try moving them with her but I tend to have a little better success rate when I notice I have a broody hen, move her and get her settled in a chick-friendly spot, and then give her eggs to sit on.
-But you WILL need eggs on the nest, in any case, to keep her interested.
+But you WILL need eggs on the destination nest to keep her interested.
 I use wooden eggs to keep my hen busy while I procure eggs or chicks.